-The Workforce Information Advisory Council's Scheduled Meetings
+The Workforce Information Advisory Council's Charter Renewal and Scheduled Meetings

 The WIAC held its first meeting in July of 2016 in Washington, DC.
-Detailed agendas for its meetings, and notices of opportunity for members of the public to address the WIAC, are available on WIAC's homepage.
+Detailed agendas for its meetings, and notices of opportunity for members of the public to address the WIAC, are available on WIAC's Homepage.

 About the WIAC Committee for Labor Market Information